CodeForAfrica/PromiseTracker/README.md

 #### Working with CommonsUI Locally

-[CommonsUI](https://github.com/CodeForAfrica/COMMONS-UI) is a library developed and maintained by CfA, that packages React components used to develop various UIs.
+[CommonsUI](https://github.com/CodeForAfrica/COMMONS-UI) is a library, developed and maintained by CfA, that packages React components used to develop various UIs.

 To build and run the project with COMMONS-UI submodule locally, run: